ahmadmssm/iOS_Bootstrap/README.md

 40. BaseTableAdapterController,  BaseTableAdapterPresenter, BaseCollectionAdapterController,  BaseCollectionAdapterPresenter to save you somtime and code when you implement table or collection view.
 41. You can call getUserDefaults from BaseController and BasePresenter by default.
 42. Phone number validator string extension.
-43. Included **SCLAlertView** awesone swift library.
+43. Includes **SCLAlertView** awesone swift library.
+44. ViewPager (AKA : Segmented controller) as the one in Android 😁.
+45. Automated Contexts injection.
-44. How to use and documentation + references.
+46. How to use and documentation + references.

 ## Upcoming features